-Marketers, especially those in the health and beauty sectors, often use ‘before’ and ‘after’ photos of subjects to provide a visual representation of the effectiveness of their products.
+Marketers, especially those in the health and beauty sectors, often use ‘before and after’ photos of subjects to provide a visual representation of the effectiveness of their products.
 Commonly, this technique is used to demonstrate the efficacy of slimming products, diet regimes, cosmetic products (for example, mascara and foundation) and hair loss treatments.
-Such photos are not confined exclusively to the health and beauty sectors.
-Some marketers have used them to demonstrate price reductions or the efficacy of devices to remove scale from pipes.
+Such photos are not confined exclusively to the health and beauty sectors - some marketers have used them to demonstrate price reductions, or even the efficacy of devices to remove scale from pipes.

 Exaggerating the efficacy of a product